crossfireup/study/network/readme.md

       A PNS is envisioned to operate on general-purpose computing/server platforms.
 The PNS handles the server side of the PPTP protocol.
       Since PPTP relies completely on TCP/IP and is independent of the interface hardware, the PNS may use any combination of IP interface hardware including LAN and WAN devices.

+    -  L2TP Access Concentrator (LAC)

+      A node that acts as one side of an L2TP tunnel endpoint and is a peer to the L2TP Network Server (LNS).
+The LAC sits between an
+      LNS and a remote system and forwards packets to and from each.
+Packets sent from the LAC to the LNS requires tunneling with the
+      L2TP protocol as defined in this document.
+The connection from the LAC to the remote system is either local (see: Client LAC) or a PPP link.

+    - L2TP Network Server (LNS)

+      A node that acts as one side of an L2TP tunnel endpoint and is a peer to the L2TP Access Concentrator (LAC).
+The LNS is the logical termination point of a PPP session that is being tunneled from the remote system by the LAC.

+    - Management Domain (MD)

+      A network or networks under the control of a single administration, policy or system.
+For example, an LNS's Management Domain might be the corporate network it serves.
+An LAC's Management Domain might be the Internet Service Provider that owns and manages it.

+    - PSTN (public switched telephone network) the world's collection of interconnected voice-oriented public telephone networks, both commercial and government-owned.
+      It's also referred to as the Plain Old Telephone Service (POTS).

   - architecture of vpn: over public internet, such as Internet; or over a private intranet
     - remote access VPN connection: